Yves Saint Laurent (designer): The House of Dior 1955-1960

+Saint Laurent spent his first year at the House of Dior designing accessories and submitting sketches, with Dior accepting an increasing number.
 "Dior fascinated me," Saint Laurent later recalled.
 "I couldn't speak in front of him.
 He taught me the basis of my art.
 Whatever was to happen next, I never forgot the years I spent at his side."
-Under Dior's tutelage, Saint Laurent's style continued to mature and gain even more notice.